-Figure 39.
+Figure 34.
 2 x I/O Read Mode Sequence (SPI Mode only)

-- 1. Please note the above address cycles are base on 3-byte address mode, for 4-byte address mode, the address cycles will be increased. - 2.
-Configuration Dummy cycle numbers will be different depending on the bit6 & bit7 (DC0 & DC1) setting in configuration register.
+- 1. Please note the address cycles above are based on 3-byte address mode.
+For 4-byte address mode, the address cycles will be increased. - 2.
+Configuration Dummy cycle numbers will be different depending on the bit6 & bit 7 (DC0 & DC1) setting in configuration register.